-Usually my posts are all about ‘how to do things independently’, but on this occasion I’m going to break the mold because I’m going to recommend an agency.
+Usually my posts are all about ‘how to do things independently’, but on this occasion I’m going to break the mold because I’m going to recommend an independent, local guide who employs experienced local men from his village.

-This is the MOST gruelling, physically demanding hike I have ever tried, let alone my two youngest kids who are 8 and 9 and hiked it too.
+This is the MOST gruelling, physically demanding hike I have ever tried, let alone with my two youngest kids who are 8 and 9 and hiked it with me too.

-I’d do it all again tomorrow but I’d only ever use one agency to get us up there!
+I’d do it all again tomorrow but I’d only ever use one agency to get us up there and I’ll explain who below!

 If you follow our journey, you’ll know that we love to hike and we try to do it as often as is feasibly possible.
 IE, how much the kids will tolerate before kicking off and refusing to hike any more.

-From the tropical heat of Hamilton Island to the mountainous slopes of Pico Ruivo and from the beautiful lakes of Bulgaria to the frozen Lake District.
+From the tropical heat of Hamilton Island to the mountainous slopes of Pico Ruivo in Madeira and from the beautiful, icy lakes of Bulgaria to the frozen Lake District.
 We try to hike as frequently as we can.
 (This is just a small selection of our hikes because I’m pretty sure you’d be bored if I listed them all lol).

 There are three volcanoes that overlook the lake at Atitlan; San Pedro, Toliman & Atitlan.